d00616/RFduino/README.md

 This is a fork of RFduino with broken compatibility because there are a lot of non open source files in RFduino.
 I have broken command compatibility to get more indipended and make it easy recreate core functionality.
-Thanks RFduino for all open source code i can use here.
+Thanks RFduino for your preliminary work.

 WARNING: Please don't connect more then one board at the same thime when flashing.